facebook/react-native-website/docs/removing-default-permissions.md

 1. Let's start by removing `READ_PHONE_STATE`, `WRITE_EXTERNAL_STORAGE`, and `READ_EXTERNAL_STORAGE` from both production and debug APKs, as it is not required in either.
 These storage permissions are still not needed if `AsyncStorage` module is in use, so it is safe to remove from both production and debug.
 2. Open your `android/app/src/main/AndroidManifest.xml` file.
 3. Even though these three permissions are not listed in the manifest they get added in.
 We add the three permissions with `tools:node="remove"` attribute, to make sure it gets removed during build.
-Note that the package identifier will be different, for below it is "com.myapp" becuase the project was created with `react-native init myapp`.
+Note that the package identifier will be different, for below it is "com.myapp" because the project was created with `react-native init myapp`.

     ```diff
     <manifest xmlns:android="http://schemas.android.com/apk/res/android"